Denturism

 Additional Information

 Clinics may require students to have updated flu shots, TB testing and Hepatitis B vaccination as well as a Police Record Check (including Vulnerable Sector Screening and a check of the Pardoned Sex Offender Data Base).
-It is the student’s responsibility to ensure he or she is eligible to participate in clinical placements.
+It is the student’s responsibility to ensure they are eligible to participate in clinical placements.
 The College assumes no responsibility for these matters and students should be aware that tuition will not be refunded in the event that access to a clinic is denied.

 In addition to these requirements, applicants must also provide proof of a current First Aid and C.P.R.
 “HCP” certification, prior to the commencement of clinical courses.